-1. "Testing and measuring" which consists of the psychological evaluation or assessment of personal characteristics such as intelligence, abilities, interests, aptitudes, achievements, motives, personality dynamics, psychoeducational processes, neuropsychological functioning, or other psychological attributes of individuals or groups.

-2. "Diagnosis and treatment of mental and emotional disorders" which consists of the appropriate diagnosis of mental disorders according to standards of the profession and the ordering or providing of treatments according to need.
-Treatment includes providing counseling, psychotherapy, marital/family therapy, group therapy, behavior therapy, psychoanalysis, hypnosis, biofeedback, and other psychological interventions with the objective of modification of perception, adjustment, attitudes, feelings, values, self-concept, personality or personal goals, the treatment of alcoholism and substance abuse, disorders of habit or conduct, as well as of the psychological aspects of physical illness, pain, injury or disability.

-3. "Psychological consulting" which consists of interpreting or reporting on scientific theory or research in psychology, rendering expert psychological or clinical psychological opinion, evaluation, or engaging in applied psychological research, program or organizational development, administration, supervision or evaluation of psychological services.
+- 1. "Testing and measuring" which consists of the psychological evaluation or assessment of personal characteristics such as intelligence, abilities, interests, aptitudes, achievements, motives, personality dynamics, psychoeducational processes, neuropsychological functioning, or other psychological attributes of individuals or groups. - 2.
+"Diagnosis and treatment of mental and emotional disorders" which consists of the appropriate diagnosis of mental disorders according to standards of the profession and the ordering or providing of treatments according to need.
+Treatment includes providing counseling, psychotherapy, marital/family therapy, group therapy, behavior therapy, psychoanalysis, hypnosis, biofeedback, and other psychological interventions with the objective of modification of perception, adjustment, attitudes, feelings, values, self-concept, personality or personal goals, the treatment of alcoholism and substance abuse, disorders of habit or conduct, as well as of the psychological aspects of physical illness, pain, injury or disability. - 3.
+"Psychological consulting" which consists of interpreting or reporting on scientific theory or research in psychology, rendering expert psychological or clinical psychological opinion, evaluation, or engaging in applied psychological research, program or organizational development, administration, supervision or evaluation of psychological services.

-Given this definition, the following appointment codes in Titanium will be includes in the total number of direct service hours provided by interns: Initial Consultation, Routine Appointment, case management, individual therapy, group screening, reentry appointments (group screening and case management), group therapy, community education, third party consultation, and after hours consultation.
-They do not include clinical appointments or outreaches in which student(s) do not show or cancel/reschedule.
-Interns should strive to keep 15 hours per week of attended client hours during the academic year, 8 during the summer and 4 during slower/holiday periods.
+Given this definition, the following appointment codes in Titanium will be included in the total number of direct service hours provided by interns when they are marked as attended: Initial Consultation, Routine Appointment, Urgent Appointment, Crisis Consultation, case management, individual therapy, group screening, re-entry appointments (group screening and case management), group therapy, community education\, academic success workshop, third party consultation, and after-hours consultation.
+They do not include clinical appointments or outreaches in which student(s) do not show or cancel/reschedule. \Further, the only community education programs that count toward direct service requirements are programs that are clinical in nature with at least one person in attendance.
+Therefore, tabling events and nonclinical program will not count toward direct service requirements.
+Attendance at these events will count toward total hours and outreach program requirements.
+Interns should strive to keep at least 15 hours per week of attended direct service hours during the academic year, eight hours/week during the summer, and four hours/week during slower/holiday periods to reach the minimum direct service hours requirement.